 Liam Humberstone is Technical Director at Totally Wicked Limited.
 His involvement with standards and regulations for e-cigarettes and e-liquid started with a notorious legal challenge, but he has since worked collaboratively with regulators at UK National, European and other International levels.
 His background is in design engineering and scientific research, and he has been involved in the e-cigarette industry since 2011.

-Patricia I. Kovacevic is the General Counsel and Chief Compliance Officer of Nicopure Labs LLC, a leading international e-liquid and vaping device manufacturer of U.S.- made Halo, Purity and eVo e-liquids.
-With extensive U.S. and international legal and regulatory experience, Kovacevic held senior legal and compliance positions at, among others, Philip Morris International and Lorillard.
+A global legal and compliance industry expert Patricia I. Kovacevic’s experience comprises general counsel and chief compliance officer roles at Nicopure Labs LLC, and leading senior legal and compliance positions at, among others, Philip Morris International and Lorillard.
 Prior to joining Lorillard she was a partner at Patton Boggs.
-Her expertise includes global nicotine, e-cigarette and tobacco regulation, compliance and all regulatory aspects of marketing/media communications, corporate affairs, criminal investigations, FCPA, trade sanctions, privacy and government affairs.
-Kovacevic serves on the board of directors of the Vapor Technology Association and on the advisory board of the Global Tobacco & Nicotine Forum.
-In the past she was a United Nations staff member, served on the U.N.’s Public-Private Partnership Commission and was also an adviser to various industry conferences.
+Her expertise includes global e-cigarette and tobacco regulation, compliance and all regulatory aspects of marketing/media communications, corporate affairs, criminal investigations, FCPA, trade sanctions, privacy, product development and launch.
+Kovacevic served on the board of directors of the Vapor Technology Association and on the advisory board of the Global Tobacco & Nicotine Forum.
+In the past she was a United Nations staff member, served on the U.N.’s Public-Private Partnership Commission and was also an adviser to the Council for Burley Tobacco.
 Kovacevic is admitted to practice in New York and before the Supreme Court of the United States.
 She holds a J.D. from Columbia Law School in New York and has completed the Harvard Business School “Corporate Leader” course.
 She is fluent in seven European languages.